georgepach/georgepach/README.md

 <br />
 <br />

-I'm a Computer Science student at **Bina Nusantara University** with a passion for turning ideas into impactful digital solutions.
-From **AI-powered systems** and **full-stack mobile apps** to **strategic project management**, I love blending creativity with technology to build experiences that make a difference.
+turning ideas into impactful digital solutions, blending creativity with technology to build experiences that make a difference.

 ---